 Jumping into bed with the heat turned up and buried under the covers of our queen-sized bed, I knew I'd be happy if I spent the whole weekend just like that.

 The huge window next to the bed gave me the perfect balance of nature and warmth.
-I loved getting to embrace nature without having to feel the chill.
-But while the window was a peaceful spot to relax, I knew that wouldn't keep me occupied all day.
-Again I worried about how we would pass the time.
+It was a great loophole to embrace the wilderness without the cold.
+While it was a peaceful spot to relax, Getawayanticipated our need for entertainment.

-I can't wait to come back to Getaway again for our next trip and try a different outpost.
-This time we went to Blake Brook outside of Boston but Getaway has outposts across the country.
-They're also only 2 hours (or less!) from cities like New York, Los Angeles, Atlanta, Washington, and Houston.
-Plus, it starts at $129 a night.
+So grateful that our friend recommended Getaway to us, despite my initial worries.
+I can't wait to use Getaway again for our next trip and try a different outpost.
+This time we went to Blake Brook outside of Boston but Getaway has outposts across the country and they're only 2 hours (or less!) from cities like New York, Los Angeles, Atlanta, Washington, and Houston.
+Plus, it starts at $200 a night.